Assessment and decisions

 • Does the application indicate other sources of funding for the project and are those sources realistic?

-• After the application deadline, the applications are processed at Frame and assessed by the Grant Committee.
+• Once the application period has ended, applications are processed at Frame and assessed by two rotating peer reviewers.

-• The Grant Committee submits a proposal to the Board of Directors on the distribution of the grant money.
+• The peer reviewers submit a proposal to the Board of Directors on the grants to be awarded.

-• The Board of Directors of the Frame Foundation makes the final decisions on grants within approximately 8 weeks of the application deadline.
+• The Board of Directors of the Frame Foundation makes the final decisions on grants within four weeks of the application deadline.

 We do not provide reasons for individual grant decisions.